 The general curriculum of the specialist program is designed to provide the knowledge and training necessary for the candidate to function effectively as a practicing school psychologist.
 The curriculum was designed by faculty following consultation with Florida school districts, the Florida Department of Education (FL DOE), the Florida Association of School Psychologists (FASP), and the National Association of School Psychologists (NASP).
 The program is designed to be consistent with NASP Standards for Training Programs in School Psychology, current educational requirements for the Florida DOE specialization certification (Rule 64-04311, Plan One), and licensure as a school psychologist (Chapter 490, Florida Statutes).
-However, as stated previously, since state certification and licensure requirements vary and/or are subject to change, candidates must examine these requirements in the state to which they intend to make application to determine if educational requirements are met.
+However, as stated previously, since state certification and licensure requirements vary and/or are subject to change, candidates are strongly encouraged to stay informed and review the requirements in the state where they intend to apply to determine if educational and other requirements are met.
+Candidates should sek advisement from the program director, if needed.